CHN-beta/ovito/doc/manual/usage/miscellaneous.rst

 Scripts for OVITO are written in the Python programming language.
 If you are not familiar with Python, you can find several tutorials and books online that cover this subject.
 Note that OVITO is based on the Python 3.x language standard.

-OVITO's scripting interface is documented in a separate **Scripting Reference** (link missing) manual.
+OVITO's Python API is documented in a separate :ref:`scripting reference manual <scripting_manual>`.
 You can access it directly from OVITO's help menu.

 In addition to automating tasks, the scripting interface allows you to extend OVITO.
 For example, the :ref:`Python script modifier <particles.modifiers.python_script>`